How to Use Cloud Storage for Video Editing Workflows

 Why Video Editing Needs Specialized Cloud Storage

-1. Sync Delays: Waiting for 500GB of rushes to sync to a local drive can take days.
-Remote video teams report spending up to 30% of their time just waiting for file transfers.
+Sync Delays: Waiting for hundreds of gigabytes of rushes to sync to a local drive can take days.
+Remote video teams report spending up to nearly a third of their time just waiting for file transfers.
+2.

 How to Edit Video from the Cloud

-You generally cannot edit raw 8K footage directly over a standard internet connection.
-The bandwidth required (often 1000+ Mbps sustained) exceeds most residential and office connections.
+You generally cannot edit raw ultra-high-res footage directly over a standard internet connection.
+The bandwidth required (often multi-gigabit speeds) exceeds most residential and office connections.
 Instead, professional editors use one of three cloud workflows:

 1. The Proxy Workflow (Best for Remote Teams)